danielh-official/streaksforynab/PRIVACY.md

 The data obtained through the YNAB API is used solely for the purpose of providing our services to you.
 It allows us to analyze and present your spending habit data.
 We will not use this data for any other purpose without your explicit consent.

 Most data retrieved from YNAB is stored in the `StreaksForYnabDB` IndexedDB on your browser.
-Default budget id is stored in local storage.
 Your access token, which is used to authorize the app to retrieve data from YNAB, is stored in session storage, which gets cleared whenever you close your browser.

 Furthermore, the authorization method (Implicit Grant Flow) for your access token ensures it expires 2 hours after receipt.